East Midlands: Retail

-In Northampton is Avon Products UK; its products reach 6m women per week.
+In Northampton is Avon Products UK; its products reach 6 million women per week.
 East Midlands Railway has its head office in Derby.
 Porterbrook, one of the UK's three rolling stock companies is in Derby.
-The former East Midlands Electricity is now owned by E.ON UK (supply, since Powergen bought EME in June 1998) and Western Power Distribution (distribution, who bought Central Networks in April 2011), which is based in Long Whatton and Diseworth; the area has around a 5,000 MW demand for electricity.
+The former East Midlands Electricity is owned by E.ON UK (supply, since Powergen bought EME in June 1998) and Western Power Distribution (distribution, who bought Central Networks in April 2011), which is based in Long Whatton and Diseworth; the area has around a 5,000 MW demand for electricity.
 Nearby at Castle Donington is the home of the (separate) headquarters of BMI (in Donington Hall) and bmibaby.
 Sixt, the car rental firm, has its UK base in Chesterfield, the base of Auto Windscreens.
-Booker Group, the Cash & Carry, (Happy Shopper and 2,700 Premier Stores, and famous for the Booker Prize) is on B571 in Wellingborough.
+Booker Group, the Cash & Carry, (Happy Shopper and 2,700 Premier Stores, and famous for the Booker Prize) in Wellingborough.

-Maclaren, the pushchair maker, is near the M1 next to Long Buckby railway station; BabyStyle is in Sileby.
+Maclaren, the pushchair maker, is next to Long Buckby railway station; BabyStyle is in Sileby.
 There are three main distribution centres in the area at Magna Park in Leicestershire (the largest of its kind in Europe), and Brackmills and the Daventry International Railfreight Terminal in Northamptonshire.
 J D Wetherspoon have their main distribution centre at Daventry, and Currys (founded in Leicester in 1888 on Belgrave Gate) have theirs at Newark-on-Trent.
-Oxford University Press have their national distribution centre at North Kettering Business Park at the A6003 roundabout on the A43 Kettering bypass (in Rushton).
-Monsoon Accessorize have their national distribution centre to the east on Octavian Park in Irchester next to A45.
-In Kilsby on the DIRFT estate, Tesco have their Daventry Grocery, the largest supermarket depot in the country, west of the A5 and north of the WCML.
+Oxford University Press have their national distribution centre at North Kettering Business Park in Rushton).
+Monsoon Accessorize have their national distribution centre to the east on Octavian Park in Irchester.
+In Kilsby on the DIRFT estate, Tesco have their Daventry Grocery, the largest supermarket depot in the country.
 North of the A428 is Tesco's Clothing Distribution Centre.